Florida governor faces growing claims of vaccine favoritism

 The Republican Party of Florida came to the governor’s defense, calling the controversy “another bogus conspiracy theory.”

-“It doesn’t matter what party you belong to, whether you are rich or poor, if you qualify for the vaccine, you can get a vaccine.
-All you need is an arm,” said Helen Aguirre Ferre, the state party’s executive director.
+“It doesn’t matter what party you belong to, whether you are rich or poor, if you qualify for the vaccine, you can get a vaccine,” said Helen Aguirre Ferre, the state party’s executive director.

 The Ocean Reef Club, a senior community in Key Largo, had more than 1,200 homeowners vaccinated through their second dose by late January, according to a message to community members by the management obtained by the Miami Herald.